 Jumping off the hamster wheel to move to a small town means a whole new lease on life.
 You may think the slower pace and plentiful space indicate that life will be easier and less stressful.
 Wherever you move, though, you must acclimate to different lifestyles and discover how you fit in your community.
 Although it may be rewarding, you may need to adjust and recover from culture shock until your new house becomes a home.
 Read along for moving tips about what to expect when moving to a small town.

 Working in a Small Town

-Unless you telecommute, are opening a local business or already snagged a job in your new community, jobs may be scarce in a small town.
-Street Directory points out that the lower cost in housing expenses translates into lower incomes for residents.
+Unless you telecommute, are opening a local business, or already snagged a job in your new community, jobs may be scarce in a small town.
+Street Directory points out that the lower cost of housing expenses translates into lower incomes for residents.
 Continuing in that pattern, they further suggest that school districts in less populated areas may mean fewer opportunities and less money pumped into local schools.
-Before moving to a small town, ensure you have enough money and decent job prospects lined up as well as investigating what local schools offer.
+Before moving to a small town, ensure you have enough money and decent job prospects lined up as well as investigate what local schools offer.

 Won’t You Be My Neighbor?

 A strong sense of community comes with moving to a small town which can be comforting and welcoming.
 However, drawbacks may result from that small-town feel.
 Although you may find people charming and open, in a small and close-knit community everyone knows your business which is detrimental if you tend to be private and shy.
 If you’re a stranger to the community, you may sense that some folks appear cliquish.
 In either case, get acquainted with neighbors and project a friendly and courteous demeanor.
 Joining local organizations and getting involved in community events can help to make meaningful connections.